 Location: Whidbey Island

-Access: Take Washington State Ferry from Mulkiteo to Clinton on Whidbey Island.
-Continue north on SR 525 for 19 miles to junction with SR 20.
-Bear right onto SR 20 continuing 6.3 miles.
-Turn left onto Sherman Road.
-Proceed for .3 mile turning right onto Cemetery Road reaching Prairie Overlook trailhead in 0.3 mile.
+Access: Take State Ferry from Mulkiteo to Clinton on Whidbey Island.
+Continue north on SR 525 for 8.5 miles turning left onto Double Bluff Road.
+Proceed for 2.0 miles to road end at Double Bluff Park.

-For information on where to stay and on others things to do on Whidbey Island, consult Northwest Tripfinder.
+For more information on this hike and others on Whidbey Island, consult my Day Hiking Central Cascades guidebook.